 They say that the only constant is change.
-And, nowhere does that statement ring more true than social media marketing.
+And, nowhere does that statement ring more true than marketing on Instagram.

 Considering that social media really only started to gain traction in the early 2000’s, there’s been a great deal of major shifts already (ahem, remember Myspace?).
 Oftentimes, it seems that once you’ve finally mastered one platform, strategy, and user base, a new one swoops in that you simply can’t ignore.

 What does this mean for you?
-Well, if your brand doesn’t already have an Instagram presence, it’s time to get one.
+Well, if your brand doesn’t already have an Instagram presence, it’s time to get one done.
 Or, if your Instagram profile is something that’s only been collecting cobwebs, it’s time to put it to good use.

-Now you’re left with one final big question: How can you effectively use Instagram as a piece of your marketing puzzle?
+Now you’re left with one final big question: How can you effectively execute marketing on Instagram?
 What do you need to know to not only use the platform—but use it effectively?
 We’re covering the nuts and bolts right here and we’ll also give you some tips on how you can use Sked (formerly Schedugram) to streamline your Instagram marketing.

 1. Get to Know Your Audience

-You know by now that any good marketing strategy starts with knowing exactly who you’re targeting—and, this same golden rule holds true when it comes to Instagram marketing.
+You know by now that marketing on Instagram starts with knowing exactly who you’re targeting—and, this same golden rule holds true when it comes to Instagram marketing.